 \lbl{section:Kth}

-We are now equipped to define the $K$-theory of an $\fcgwa$ category by translating the $S_\bullet$ construction into our setting.
-The construction is similar to that of \cite[Definition 7.10]{CZ}, but we also accommodate weak equivalences, and moreover the variants in our construction (mostly, the restriction to good cubes) allow for this process to be iterated.
+We are now equipped to define the $K$-theory of an $\fcgwa$ category by translating the $S_\bullet$-construction into our setting.
+The construction is similar to that of \cite[Definition 7.10]{CZ}, but we also accommodate weak equivalences, and more importantly, the variants in our construction allow for this process to be iterated.
 In other words, given an $\fcgwa$ category $\C$, we construct a simplicial double category $S_\bullet \C$ which is furthermore a simplicial $\fcgwa$ category.

-The following double category will be useful for defining our $S_\bullet$ construction.
+The following double category will be useful for defining our $S_\bullet$-construction.